 The dolls, clothes and accessories are designed and made by MonPilou©

-But, I have a few great helpers, to fill my little doll "boutique".
-Marianne (NL) is an experienced dressmaker, she sews a lot of little clothes for me.
-Jacqui (UK) is a great knitter, she knits the cute cardigans.
-And Enny (NL) is sewing the doll tricot.
+But, I have a great helper, to fill my little doll "boutique".
+Marianne is an experienced dressmaker, she sews a lot of little clothes for me.

-NOTE: Because of small parts, but also from a pedagogical point of view, the dolls are not made for children under 3 years old.
+NOTE: Because of small parts, but also from a pedagogical point of view, the dolls are not meant for children under 3 years old.